 Under EqA s.124 (as amended by s.2 Deregulation Act 2015) a tribunal is allowed to make a recommendation to take certain steps within a specified period “for the purpose of obviating or reducing the adverse effect on the claimant of any matter to which the proceedings relate”.
 Accordingly recommendations can help prevent similar types of discrimination against the claimant occurring in future.

 Since the recommendation must now benefit the claimant, one is unlikely to be made if the claimant has left the employment.
-Subject to that, the non-exhaustive examples given in para 406 of the Equality Act Explanatory Notes (link to legislation.gov.uk) still seem applicable, ie recommendations that the employer:
+Subject to that, the non-exhaustive examples given in para 406 of the Equality Act Explanatory Notes (pdf, legislation.gov.uk) still seem applicable, ie recommendations that the employer:

 - introduces an equal opportunities policy;